camtheperson/get-my-ps5/README.md

 This works by hitting Sony PlayStation Direct store every 5 seconds, and checking for a redirect that indicates a queue is forming.
 As soon as the queue starts forming, it will open your browser and you'll be placed within the queue.

 The previous version attempted to add the PlayStation 5 console directly to the cart.
-Unfortunately, the API endpoint it was using for this didn't return a successful response even when PS5s were in stock, rending it useless.
+Unfortunately, the API endpoint it was using for this didn't return a successful response even when PS5s were in stock, rendering it useless.
 So I changed it.

 ### I'm not familiar with CLI and software.
 How do I install and get this running?